hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 Karma is a tool for automatic test execution on JavaScript code.
 It was build by the developers of AngularJS.
 They did not find a test execution framework which satisfied their needs, so they decided to build one themselves.
 They believe that "...quick feedback is what makes you productive and creative." @RefKey[GitHubKarma]

 Karma is a based on nodejs and used to test javascript modules.
 Its main objective is giving live feedback on test results.
 Aims to be very easy and intuitive to set up.
 On first start a configuration can be generated.
 Karma offers integration with the most popular build tools for node models, e.g. grunt and gulp.
-Moreover, the actual testing and ssertion libraries are interchangeable, so the developer can choose his favorite, e.g. mocha, Jasmine or QUinit.
-Additionally Karma also offers the possibility to execute tests in multiple browsers.
+Moreover, the actual testing and assertion libraries are interchangeable, so the developer can choose his favorite, e.g. mocha, Jasmine or QUnit.
+Additionally, Karma also offers the possibility to execute tests in multiple browsers.
 Besides running the test, Karma can also calculate a coverage report.
 It can either be displayed in an IDE window or saved as a HTML file.

 Furthermore, Karma is aivalable as open source, so anyone can contribute.
 There is an active community around it, which continuously strives to improve it.